Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 sudo apt update -y
 sudo apt install code -y
 ```
+> [!NOTE]
+> This works on Ubuntu 22.04, but yields a broken installation on version 24.04.
+> I skipped the heartbreak on 24.04, and just used the App Center to install VS Code.
 <br>

 **Add your username to the dialout group, to gain /dev/ttyX (USB/Serial) device access**